hybridgroup/preso-highway1-2015/README.md

-# Full Stack Robotics
+# How To Open Your Startup

-## Presentation at Fluent 2015
+## Presentation at Highway1 - Apr.
+2015

 Copyright (C) 2014-2015 The Hybrid Group